sumatrapdfreader/sumatrapdf/ext/harfbuzz/BUILD.md

 On Windows, meson can build the project like above if a working MSVC's cl.exe (`vcvarsall.bat`) or gcc/clang is already on your path, and if you use something like `meson build --wrap-mode=default` it fetches and compiles most of the dependencies also.
+It is recommended to install CMake either manually or via the Visual Studio installer when building with MSVC when building with meson.

 Our CI configurations is also a good source of learning how to build HarfBuzz.